-The study will enroll approximately 550 patients in 2:1 randomization.
-Patients will be randomized using the following stratification factors: nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (no prior endocrine therapy versus primary resistance versus secondary resistance).
+Patients will be randomized in a 2:1 ratio using the following stratification factors: nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (primary resistance versus secondary resistance).

-A 2-look group-sequential design of the primary endpoint will be used to accommodate an event-driven plan for the interim and primary PFS analyses (see Section 12.2.6 for details).
-The primary PFS analysis will be performed after 385 PFS events have occurred (that is, a 30% censoring rate).
-Assuming a hazard ratio (HR) of 0.703, this sample size yields at least 90% statistical power to detect superiority of the abemaciclib plus fulvestrant arm over the placebo plus fulvestrant arm with the use of a 1-sided log-rank test and a type I error of 0.025.
+As originally planned, 2-look group-sequential design of the primary endpoint will be used to accommodate an event-driven plan for the interim and primary PFS analyses (see Section 12.2.7 for details).
+The primary PFS analysis will be performed after 441 PFS events have occurred in the EP stratum (that is, a 30% censoring rate).
+Assuming a hazard ratio (HR) of 0.703, this sample size yields more than 90% statistical power to detect superiority of the abemaciclib plus fulvestrant arm over the placebo plus fulvestrant arm with the use of a 1-sided log-rank test and a type I error of 0.025.
 If the true median PFS for the placebo plus fulvestrant arm is 6.5 months, then the HR of 0.703 amounts to an approximately 2.75-month (42%) improvement in median PFS for the abemaciclib plus fulvestrant arm under an additional assumption of exponential survival distribution.
-Assuming approximately 10% screening failure, the study will enter approximately 600 patients.

 OS is an important secondary endpoint for this study.
 OS will be tested only if the test of PFS is significant.
-A 4-look approach to testing OS with a cumulative 1-sided type I error rate of 0.025 will be utilized to allow for analyses of OS at: the interim PFS analysis, the primary PFS analysis, 289 OS events, and the final OS analysis at 385 OS events (see Section 12.2.7 for details).
+The final OS analysis will be conducted at 441 OS events in the EP stratum (see Section 12.2.8 for details).